Krakow for a Weekend. Why is it Worth to Go to the Jagiellonian University?

 What's included?

-• Overnight in comfortable rooms
+• Accommodation in comfortable rooms

 • Rich breakfast buffet